Cole-Monnahan-NOAA/adnuts/cran-comments.md

 * win-builder (release and devel)

 ## R CMD check results
+There were no errors, warnings or notes:
-0 errors ✔ | 0 warnings ✔ | 0 notes ✔
+0 errors  | 0 warnings  | 0 notes

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.